If you’re a runner, there’s no doubt you’ve experienced blisters before.

 Blisters require three things to propagate: heat, friction, and moisture.

-By minimising these three elements, we can drastically reduce the risk of developing blisters while running.
+By minimizing these three elements, you can drastically reduce the risk of developing blisters while running.2Blisters on Feet: Causes and Treatments.
+(2017, May 18).
+Healthline. https://www.healthline.com/health/blisters-on-feet#diagnosis

 A nice and blister-free foot (we didn’t have the heart to show you full-blown blisters)

-These painful bubbles are primary caused by friction between your skin and sock.
+The primary cause of blisters is friction between your skin and socks.
 Your body reacts to the friction by gathering fluid.
-This fluid continues to build until it collects under the outermost layer of your skin and forms a bubble.
+This fluid continues to build up until it collects under the outermost layer of your skin and forms a bubble.

 You may also get blisters if your shoes don’t fit properly.
-If your shoes are too small or tied too tightly, then your feet might rub against the shoes and cause blisters.
+If you have ill-fitting shoes that are too small or tied too tightly, then your feet might rub against the shoes and cause blister formation.

-Conversely, if you wear shoes that are too big, then your foot will slip around too much in your shoes.
-This causes friction, which leads to (you guessed it!) more blisters.
+Conversely, if you wear poor-fitting shoes that are too big, then your feet will slip around too much in your shoes.
+This poor shoe fit can cause friction, leading to (you guessed it!) more blisters.

 How Should Runners Treat Blisters?